 10– Humans are created as social animals that cannot live alone.
 Humans can live by relying on others.
 On the other hand, in the world of animals, only those that are responsible for themselves are allowed to survive.
 I think that the communal lifestyle of humans has created an attitude of dependency and laziness.
 Humans should cooperate with each other, on the basis of each person’s independency.

 11– In order to have a human mind and body and live a human life, we must be aware of our special ability and cultivate it.
 This special ability is the ability of self-control*.
 Self-control means that we enlighten the new layer of the cerebral cortex and develop the ability to control things emerging from the old layers.
 Only when we can do this, can we call our life ‘spiritual’.
-(Translator’s Note: regarding self-control*, another Masahiro Oki’s article will be introduced.)
+(Translator’s Note: regarding self-control*, read another post ‘A Way to Self-control’.)

 This continues to Part 2 of 3.